Big backers of public schools in Texas? Rural Republicans.

 Coming from a prominent school choice supporter, the only surprise in that sentence was the first two words.

-Gov. Greg Abbott – a conservative, but calculating, politician – had led Texas for seven years without taking a clear position on vouchers.
+Gov. Greg Abbott – a conservative, but calculating, politician – led Texas for seven years without taking a clear position on vouchers.
 But in recent months he’s made it clear that he would like to see an ESA program.

-“That will give parents the ability to choose the best education option for their child,” he said during a January speech in Corpus Christi, the Texas Tribune reported.
+“That will give parents the ability to choose the best education option for their child,” he said during a January speech in Corpus Christi, The Texas Tribune reported.

 There is a reason Governor Abbott was quiet on this issue for so long.
 It’s because people like Rep. Ken King have been so loud.